johan-toma/Snake-Multiplayer-CSharp/README.md

 # Snake Multiplayer
-A multiplayer game done in C# using the .NET framework.
+A extended snake game done in C# using the .NET framework.

 # Instructions
 1. Open SnakeGame6.sln in Visual Studio.